Azure-Samples/azure-opensource-labs/cloud-native/aks-https/README.md

     --location $LOCATION
 ```

-The following is output for successful resource group creation
+The following is output for successful resource group creation.

 Results: